y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 05, 2022</time> Wrote-up and sent my findings on apps for different scenarios.

-- <time>Aug 04, 2022</time> Wrote-up and sent my findings on app integration and pricing.
+- <time>Aug 04, 2022</time> Wrote-up and sent my findings on an app integration and pricing.

 - <time>Aug 02, 2022</time> Finished with the sixth draft of the first section.